 In 2002, Anna started her own Learning and Development organization to leverage 20 years of professional experience in corporate America in the Financial Services, Health Care, and Technology industries.
-Her current portfolio of clients include organizations from higher education to health care and technology such as: Dell Technologies, the Center for Women & Enterprise, PNC, Freddie Mac, Discover, Kaiser Permanente, Grant Thornton, Google, Microsoft, IBM, SAP, Babson College, Boston University, Harvard University, and the Massachusetts Institute of Technology.
+Her current portfolio of clients includes organizations from higher education, financial services, non-profit, and biopharma.

-Anna is bilingual in Spanish and enjoys writing about leadership, empowerment and the challenges and opportunities of changing demographics.
-In 2006, Anna’s editorial commentary on immigration and education was awarded national recognition at the First National Ethnic Media Awards in Washington D.C.
+Anna is bilingual in Spanish and enjoys writing about leadership and the challenges and opportunities of changing demographics.
+In 2006, Anna's editorial commentary on immigration and education was awarded national recognition at the First National Ethnic Media Awards in Washington D.C.

 Anna lives west of Boston, MA with her husband, Peter, and their son.

 She is a founding member of the Center for Research on Emotional Intelligence in Organizations (CREIO).
 During 2000-2001, she served as a visiting scholar at the Center for Creative Leadership (CCL) during which time she completed a study of executive coaching and its role in developing emotional competence in leaders.
-She served as a member of the Center’s Board of Governors from 2002-2009.
-Currently, she is completing a book on Peer Coaching at Work: Principles and Practices with Drs.
-Polly Parker, Douglas (Tim) Hall, and Ilene Wasserman.
-She is collaborating with five colleagues on a large study of the Transition in to Retirement led by Prof. Teresa Amabile at the Harvard Business School.
+She served as a member of the Center's Board of Governors from 2002-2009.
+She is currently collaborating with five colleagues on a large study of the Transition in to Retirement led by Prof. Teresa Amabile at the Harvard Business School.
 She and her husband, Peter Yeager, enjoy hiking, traveling, and listening to their musician son, Jason, perform in a variety of venues.